dachcom-digital/pimcore-formbuilder/docs/DynamicMultiFile/99_CustomAdapter.md

     dynamicMultiFileHandlerOptions: {
         // these options will be passed to your new handler
         // you can define any options here.
-        // libPath is just an recommendation so you'r handler will load the lib only if any upload field is available to render.
+        // libPath is just an recommendation so your handler will load the lib only if any upload field is available to render.
         libPath: 'https://cdnjs.cloudflare.com/ajax/libs/my-3rd-party-lib.min.js',
     },
 });